 Chair, Mathematics Department

 Tennis

 B.A., College of William and Mary

-Appointed 2007

-New to St. Andrew's in 2007, Eric graduated from the College of William and Mary in 1992 with a double-major in economics and philosophy.
+Eric graduated from the College of William and Mary in 1992 with a double-major in economics and philosophy.
 He began his teaching career at West Nottingham Academy in Colora, Md.
 From there, Eric spent four years at the University of North Carolina at Chapel Hill where he pursued advanced studies in economics, ran the Teacher Training Program for graduate economics students and served as an adjunct instructor and teaching fellow.
-Eric has also taught math and economics at Georgetown Preparatory School, Georgetown University, North Carolina State University and comes to St. Andrew's most recently from serving as the chair of the math department at St. Paul's School in Baltimore, Md.
+Eric has also taught math and economics at Georgetown Preparatory School, Georgetown University, North Carolina State University and came to St. Andrew's after serving as the chair of the math department at St. Paul's School in Baltimore, Md.